-Beginning January 1, 2006, we began tracking sales for our recently created Greater China region, which includes China, Hong Kong and Taiwan.
-By location of order shipment, the greatest net revenue increase was experienced in the Greater China region which grew by approximately 36%.
-Net revenues in Emerging Markets, Japan, Asia/Pacific, Europe and North America increased by approximately 16%, 11%, 10%, 6% and 2%, respectively.
+Beginning January 1, 2006, we began tracking sales of our recently created Greater China region, which includes China, Hong Kong and Taiwan.
+By location of order shipment, the greatest net revenue increase was experienced in Japan which grew by approximately 30%, while in Greater China, Asia/Pacific, Europe and the Emerging Markets regions revenues increased by approximately 28%, 25%, 11%, and 9%, respectively.

-We had several large customers, with the largest one, the Nokia group of companies, accounting for approximately 22% of our first quarter 2006 net revenues, which was higher than the approximately 20% it accounted for during the first quarter of 2005.
-Our top ten original equipment manufacturing customers accounted for approximately 52% of our net revenues compared to approximately 48% in the first quarter of 2005.
-Sales to distributors accounted for approximately 18% in the first quarter of 2006, equivalent to the first quarter of 2005.
+We had several large customers, with the largest one, the Nokia Group of companies, accounting for approximately 22% of our second quarter 2006 net revenues, equivalent to the second quarter of 2005.
+In addition, we registered a significant increase in our new targeted major key accounts.
+Sales to our top ten original equipment manufacturing customers gained share and accounted for approximately 52% of our net revenues compared to approximately 49% in the second quarter of 2005.
+Sales to distributors accounted for approximately 19% in the second quarter of 2006, compared to 18% in the second quarter of 2005.